Warton Aerodrome: Private airfield

-Warton is the base for BAE Systems' Corporate Air Travel department which operates scheduled services for employees (and those of partner organisations) to Farnborough, Munich, Filton, Cambridge, RAF Coningsby, and RAF Marham.
-The Farnborough and Munich services are provided by Corporate Air Travel's BAe 146 aircraft, with the others contracted out to other operators.
-Many ad hoc passenger flights also take place operated by various VIP operators including the Queen's Flight.
+Warton is the base for BAE Systems' Corporate Air Travel department which operates scheduled services for employees (and those of partner organisations) to Farnborough, Munich, Cambridge, RAF Coningsby, and RAF Marham.
+The Farnborough and Munich services are provided by Corporate Air Travel's Embraer 145 aircraft, with the others contracted out to other operators.
+Many ad hoc passenger flights also take place operated by various VIP operators.

 The site is not open to the public.
 For many years limited areas were made accessible during open days, on a four-yearly cycle alternating with Samlesbury, which the company held for the families and friends of employees and local residents.
 These "Families' Days" were free of charge and typically included demonstrations of activities, tours of simulation facilities and impressive flying displays.
 The last Families' Day was held in 2006.

 Police helicopter

 From November 1994, the Lancashire Constabulary operated a Eurocopter AS355 helicopter stationed at Warton.
 Later, it was replaced by a newer, more capable, EC135.

 This has now been withdrawn and is being covered by the National Police Air Service based at Barton.